pmagtulis/covid-ph/README.md

 # covid-ph
 A Covid-19 database of cases and test numbers

-Source: Department of Health data drop (as of Jan.
-10)
+Source: Department of Health data drop

 # Recent updates